Current track conditions

 The following websites contain up to date information on the AAWT and are good locations for more first hand information on the track.

 Australian Alps Walking Track by John Chapman – a detailed page with great information for people wishing to attempt the whole track or sections of it.
-Access, track notes, suggested maps, food drop info and suggested itiniraries are covered.
+Access, track notes, suggested maps, food drop info and suggested itineraries are covered.
 Additionally, John has published a guide book for the track which is kept up to date with online updates.

 Bushwalk.com – A forum covering all aspects of bushwalking, locally and internationally.
 Relevant sections are the Victoria section and the NSW/ACT section.
 Searching and monitoring these forums should result in recent reports from walkers who have completed the track.
 Failing that, post a question and see if anyone can help.